CICS110/CICS110.github.io/main/lectures/17_Recursion/Jared/index.md

 That ... is not pleasant to do iteratively.

 You may find this example rather contrived.
 And it is.
-But it isomorphic/structurally equivalent to a quite common structure:
+But it is isomorphic/structurally equivalent to a quite common structure:
 [a tree](https://en.wikipedia.org/wiki/Tree_(data_structure))
 (albeit with values only at the leaves).
 So the structure of it is not so far afield from something that may exist.